 Once the trustees have determined how to distribute the benefits among your dependents, they can choose to receive the amount as cash (subject to taxation) or use the capital to purchase an income-generating product through a living or life annuity.

-Benefits of a Retirement Annuity vs. Investing Offshore
+How Does Investing in a Retirement Annuity vs. Investing Offshore Compare?

 A longstanding debate revolves around whether investing in a retirement annuity, with its tax benefits and advantages, outweighs the benefits of investing offshore, which offers a broader range of opportunities and potentially higher returns.
 Consider also that the Rand has depreciated by approximately 5-6% p.a. on average as well for the last 30 years, how do you ever make that up?
 That’s especially true today as more people want to be internationally mobile, travel and even emigrate.
 So should investing offshore not also be a cornerstone of your financial independence or retirement strategy?